 Policyholder means the person entitled to be provided with the policy benefits under an investment or long-term insurance contract.

-The required disclosure involves informing the reader that the headline earnings of insurers include re-measurements of investment properties as these re-measurements are largely attributable to policyholders.
+The required disclosure involves informing the reader that that the headline earnings of insurers includes re-measurements of investment properties, which re-measurements are largely attributable to policyholders.